Antonio Satriano: Loan to Trento

 On 23 January 2024, Satriano was loaned out to Serie C side Trento until the end of the season, with the deal including an option to buy.
 On 5 March, he scored his first goal for the club in a 1–0 league win over Alessandria.

 Loan to Casertana

 On 27 August 2024, Satriano joined Serie C club Casertana on a season-long loan.

+Loan to Emmen

+On 2 September 2025, Satriano moved on a new loan to Emmen.

+Pro Vercelli

+On 2 February 2026, Satriano returned to Italy and signed with Serie C club Pro Vercelli until 30 June 2027.

 International career

 Satriano has represented Italy at youth international level.

 After taking part in training camps with the under-15 (in 2017) and under-17 national teams (in 2019), he then went on to play for the under-20 national team.

 Style of play

 Satriano is a centre-forward, who has been regarded for his finishing, his physique and his technical skills.
 Despite being naturally right-footed, he can still use his left foot effectively.